product marketers and indie hackers shipping feature launches, homepage refreshes, or short SaaS walkthroughs

 Asset preview

-Score shortlist options on time-to-value, workflow friction, pricing clarity, review drag, and reuse potential with a visible weighting model.
+Rate shortlist options on time-to-value, workflow friction, pricing clarity, review drag, and reuse potential with a visible weighting model.

 Capture the first recommendation, the fallback, the reject reasons, and the exact trigger for revisiting the decision.